 A Facebook sponsored post is an organic post that a business pays to distribute to users outside of their followers.
-Businesses can sponsor posts through their Facebook business profile by selecting the post they want to sponsor, setting a maximum budget for a set number of days, and choosing targeting options.
-By giving a post a broader reach, it is seen by more people, leading to increased brand awareness and user engagement.
+Businesses can sponsor posts through their Facebook business profile by selecting a post to sponsor, setting a maximum budget for a set number of days, and choosing targeting options.
+By giving a post a broader reach, it’s seen by more people, leading to increased brand awareness and user engagement.

 Sponsored posts are much easier to create than ads through Facebook Ads Manager.
 Create a post as you normally would for your business page then, once it is live, you will see the option to “Boost Post.”
 Then, follow the few simple steps to choose your audience, the number of days the post will be boosted and your budget.

 Businesses of all sizes with Facebook business profiles can benefit from sponsoring a post.
 Since the Facebook algorithm dictates that only those who view Facebook soon after you’ve made a new unsponsored post will see it, chances are a standard post will have little impact on your business.
 By sponsoring a post, however, you can grow your organic audience significantly, increasing followers and engagement, which build brand awareness.

 Facebook Sponsored Posts vs. Ads

 Facebook sponsored posts (boosted posts) and Facebook Ads are often confused.
 As there are many similarities between them, it is easy to understand why.
 First, it’s important to clarify that sponsored and boosted posts are one in the same.
 The difference between sponsored posts and Facebook Ads comes down to their ease of use, length of ad time and supported marketing objectives.